turntabl/Docs/source/index.html.md

 ```

-This endpoint is used retrieves all projects.
+This endpoint is used to retrieves all projects.

 ### HTTP Request